Bot Sessions (DelegationHub)

 setSession(...)andrevokeSession(...)also incrementnonces(user).- Integrators MUST re-read the current nonce after any direct session change.

-- Any previously prepared
+- Any outstanding

 SetSessionsignature becomes invalid once a direct update/revoke lands onchain.